Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on Tycho's SNR: Conclusion

 Although our work focuses on Type-Ia SNRs, we emphasize that this technique provides a general probe of density or abundance distributions of different elements in the ejecta of an SNR.
 A future extension of this work will be made to diagnose nearby core-collapse SNRs and compare them against existing models.

 \acknowledgments

-We thank Dr. Eduardo Bravo for kindly providing the DDT24 model.
+We are grateful to the anonymous referee for their thoughtful comments, which significantly improved the manuscript.
+We thank Dr. Eduardo Bravo for kindly providing the DDT16 and the DDT24 models.
 This work made use of the Heidelberg Supernova Model Archive (HESMA), https://hesma.h-its.org.
 Numerical calculations were performed on the Rivanna computing cluster at University of Virginia.

 \software{\sprout\, \citep{Mandal+2023_sprout}, VisIt \citep{HPV:VisIt}, SHTOOLS \citep{SHTOOLS}, NumPy \citep{numpy}, Matplotlib \citep{matplotlib}, Astropy. }